 Attorneys at Law

-What are automatic stays in bankruptcy?
+What is a bankruptcy automatic stay?
 The automatic stay stays all actions by creditors against the debtor.
 If your creditors are calling and harassing you, a provision in the bankruptcy code called the automatic stay will give you immediate relief.
 If you file for bankruptcy in Alabama, the automatic stay goes into effect immediately.
 The automatic stay forces creditors to stop taking legal action against you, and from even contacting you.
 In addition to preventing creditors from starting new efforts to collect, the automatic stay will stop collection actions that are already in process, including lawsuits, foreclosures, wage garnishment, evictions, repossession, and tax debt proceedings.If you have questions about the automatic stay and how bankruptcy law can help you, the bankruptcy attorneys at Ferguson & Ferguson can help.
 We can help you protect yourself against creditors and get started on the road to debt relief.
 Call 256-350-7200 or 256-534-3435.
 Calling our Huntsville and Decatur bankruptcy attorneys is the first step on the road to debt relief.

 What Can the Automatic Stay Do for You?